concord-consortium/dev-templates/scripts/README.md

 - ignores chores and releases
 - strips the `**[label]**` off of the front of the stories

-To run this script need your PT token: https://www.pivotaltracker.com/help/articles/api_token/
+To run this script you need your PT token: https://www.pivotaltracker.com/help/articles/api_token/

 Export this as an environment variable